OfficeDev/Microsoft-Teams-Samples/samples/bot-sharepoint-file-viewer/csharp/README.md

-﻿﻿﻿Using this C# sample, a bot can upload file to sharePoint site and same files can be viewed in teams file viewer.
+﻿﻿﻿Using this C# sample, a bot can upload file to SharePoint site and same files can be viewed in Teams file viewer.

 ## Key features